-&lt;sup>12 The Financial Services Agency published "Clarification of Legal Issues Related to the Development of the Japan's Stewardship Code" in February 2014 and clarified its interpretation as to when "joint holders" under the large shareholding reporting (and "a person in a special relationship" under the TOB rules) will be applied (see footnote 3). http://www.foo.go.in/cofor/councils/stawardship/20140226.pdf http://www.fsa.go.jp/en/refer/councils/stewardship/20140226.pdf
+&lt;sup>12 The Financial Services Agency published "Clarification of Legal Issues Related to the Development of the Japan's Stewardship Code" in February 2014 and clarified its interpretation as to when "joint holders" under the large shareholding reporting (and "a person in a special relationship" under the TOB rules) will be applied (see footnote 3).

-Corporate Governance Code" set the principle of the equitable treatment of shareholders, which applies to the handling of undisclosed material facts.
-Institutional investors that have dialogue with investee companies should be aware that the companies are expected to abide by the principle and should in essence be discreet in receiving information on undisclosed material facts.
+equitable treatment of shareholders, which applies to the handling of undisclosed material facts.
+Institutional investors that have dialogue with investee companies should be aware that the companies are expected to abide by the principle and should in essence be discret in receiving information on undisclosed material facts.